Part 5: Rassling with the R’s — Roles and Responsibilities in Software Development

 Knowing the Software Development Roles…

 It’s important to get the right people in the right place at the right time.
 Once the development project launches, everyone involved will have an opinion, eXpertise and investment in the outcome.
 To get the best results, it’s important to use each person in the right way.
 Quality in, quality out.
-In this installment, we’ll walk you through client and developer duties so you’ll know who should be doing what.
+In this installment, we’ll lay out each side’s software development roles and responsibilities.
+We will walk you through client and developer duties so you’ll know who should be doing what and when.

 Point Person/Project Lead: This is the go-to person who serves as the authority for all client activity and decision-making.
 If this person is an end user, they can provide information and feedback directly to the developer.
 If not, the project lead will coordinate with end users who can provide detailed requirements and ongoing feedback as the project unfolds.
 The project lead is responsible for managing the scope of the project and determining development priorities.
 End users typically want more features than the budget allows, so it will be up to the client’s point person to make decisions about what gets included and what waits.
 Sometimes, the budget must be increased to accommodate the changes; other times, the features have to be prioritized to reduce the scope.
 As the scope of the project evolves, the client’s point person must communicate the changes and priorities to the development team.